How to Save $500 a Month with These Simple Frugal Habits

 Coffees and dinners out added up.
 I got strategic without feeling deprived.

-• Smart Dining: I chose happy hours or hosted potlucks instead of pricey dinners.
+• Smart Dining: Choose happy hours or host potlucks instead of pricey dinners.

 Frugal Dining HabitEstimated Monthly Savings